bentomhall/nih-system/homebrewery/world/player-options.md

 ### Variant Features
 The following feature is available to all rogues, with their GM's permission.
 #### Skill Tricks
 Starting at 2nd level, you've learned additional ways to employ your abilities.
 You learn one basic skill trick of your choice, even if you don't have proficiency in that skill.
-See Skill Tricks (in the Equipment document) for more details and the rules governing skill tricks.
+See Skill Tricks for more details and the rules governing skill tricks.
 This includes any gained normally alongside ability score increases.

 You gain additional Skill Tricks as shown in the Skill Tricks table below.
 When you reach 7th level, you can learn advanced skill tricks; at 11th level expert skill tricks; and 17th level master skill tricks.
 When you learn advanced, expert, or master skill tricks in this way, you do not have to meet any prerequisites.